Best OCR software

 If you do decide to pay up for the Pro version of Adobe Acrobat DC, you get all the OCR basics plus the ability to add comments and feedback on documents, a specialized tool for scanning tables, the option to quickly compare two documents together, and much more.
 Documents can be edited right on the screen just seconds after scanning them in.

 The Adobe badge guarantees a certain level of quality, and we're impressed by the intuitiveness and the scope of Adobe Acrobat DC.
-If you don't mind adding yet another subscription to your life, then this is well worth considering.
+If you don't mind adding yet another subscription to your life – with Adobe Acrobat DC starting at $12.99 (about £10) per month on an annual basis – then this is well worth considering.

 A product that's packed with features